Katherine-Holland/ClaudeCoworkGuard/README.md

 ## License

-**MIT with Commons Clause** — © 2026 [YOUR NAME].
+**MIT with Commons Clause** — © 2026 [Katherine Weston].
 All rights reserved.

 - ✅ Free for personal and internal non-commercial use
 - ✅ Fork and modify for personal use
 - ❌ Cannot be sold, hosted as a service, or bundled into a commercial product without a separate license

-For commercial licensing or acquisition enquiries: [YOUR EMAIL]
+For commercial licensing or acquisition enquiries: [littlerobinagency@gmail.com]

 See [LICENSE](./LICENSE) for full terms.